 Eliminate the feeling of risk

-Clients will always want any excuse to say, “no”.
-It’s your job to help eliminate their mindset of risk or at least reduce it.
+Clients will always want an excuse to say, “no”.
+It's your job to help eliminate their mindset of risk or at least reduce it.

-There are many variables of which you cannot control when it comes to decreasing risk.
+There are many variables that you cannot control when it comes to decreasing risk.
 If the time comes for the client to possibly sign on the dotted line they have to make a big decision.

 Being confident in yourself and your business will always provide a better perspective towards future clients looking to collaborate with you.
 People always have a fear of spending money.
 It means they get something but lose something as well.
 Make sure you do your best to feel like their investment was well worth the risk so they can better appreciate the reward.